How to Start an LLC in North Carolina: Step-by-Step Guide

 The first step to forming your LLC in North Carolina is picking an operating name.

 The legal business name is present on all your company documents, invoices, website, and other touchpoints with the customers.
 Choosing a name for your LLC means you’ll need to develop a unique combination.
 If you pick a name that’s similar or the same as another business, you can be sued under trade name laws.
-There are ways to check if the business name you want to use is available:

 1. Start with your county and do local business searches of the Register of Deeds office to make sure the name is available.